| << Previous | Index | Next >> | |

 }If the end condition is initially false, a

-loop body will not execute at all.
-A typical use of thefor
+forloop body will not execute at all.
+A typical use of theforloop is to countntimes.

 sum = 0;